 224 Wimberly Hall; 608.785.8223

-The Department of Ethnic and Racial Studies is designed to provide students with exposure to the primary American ethnic and racial groups.
-Courses offered in the program relate to African Americans, Asian Americans, Latino/as, and American Indians.
-Courses in the department examine the history and experiences of these minorities in the United States.
+The Department of Ethnic and Racial Studies (ERS) is designed to provide students with exposure to the primary American ethnic and racial groups.
+Courses offered in the program relate to African Americans, Asian Americans, Latinos/as, Arabs, Muslims, and American Indians.
+Courses in the ERS Department examine the history and experiences of these minorities in the United States.
 The primary objective of the Department of Ethnic and Racial Studies is to develop and foster knowledge and appreciation of the multiracial and multicultural reality of the American society.

-The program (minor) is open to students in all schools and colleges within the university.
+The ethnic and racial studies minor is open to students in all schools and colleges within the university.
 The minor utilizes an interdisciplinary approach, integrating various concepts to provide a comprehensive perspective on the historic treatment and the contemporary experience of racial and ethnic minorities in the United States.
-Those students seeking a minor in ethnic and racial studies must complete a minimum of eighteen credits; twelve required from the Institute for Ethnic and Racial Studies and six elective credits from participating departments.
+Those students seeking a minor in ethnic and racial studies must complete a minimum of eighteen credits; twelve required from the Department of Ethnic and Racial Studies and six elective credits from either the ERS Department or other participating departments.

 + next to a course number indicates a general education course

 +ERS 100 Cr.3

 Introduction to Ethnic and Racial Studies